NEW: Police receive "intriguing" information after recent press conference

 Wagner’s story, as told in his book, differs from Davern’s.
 He maintains that after the argument with Walken, Wood went to her room and prepared for bed while he and Walken sat on the deck, cooling off.

 Wagner writes that he went to check on Wood, but she wasn’t there.
 He maintains that he and Davern searched the boat and noticed the dinghy was missing.
-Wagner wrote that he assumed his wife had gone ashore on her own.
+Wagner assumed his wife had gone ashore on her own, he wrote.

 He radioed the restaurant on shore where they’d had dinner and called the harbor master to see if anyone had seen Wood.